Kaon production in the HADES experiment in Au+Au collisions at $\sqrt{s_{\rm NN}}=2.4$ GeV: Results and Discussions

 Shown in Fig.~\ref{num} is the evolution of kaon number from different channels in the reaction with two scenarios.
-To examine medium effects of kaon masses on kaon production simultaneously, the results of two scenarios are shown with and without the medium effects.
-First, it can be seen that the elastic collisions between kaons and baryons as well as pions are dominant compared to all of inelastic production channels.
-Second, for the kaon production, we find that the $NR$ and $NN$ channels are the first two major contributors to kaon yields regardless of which kaon potential scenario is used and whether the medium effect is considered.
+To examine medium modification effects of kaon masses on kaon production simultaneously, the results of two scenarios are shown with and without the medium modification of kaon masses (abbreviated as with mass mod. and w/o mass mod. in all figures).
+First, it can be seen that the elastic collisions between kaons and baryons as well as pions are dominant compared to all of inelastic channels.
+Second, for the kaon production, we observe that the nucleon-resonance ($NR$) and nucleon-nucleon ($NN$) channels are the first two major contributors to kaon yields regardless of which kaon potential scenario is used and whether the medium modification of kaon masses is considered.
 This is consistent with the previous observation in Au + Au collisions at a beam energy of 1~GeV and with a soft EoS of incompressibility $K_{0}=200$~MeV~\cite{LiBA94}, although in which the kaon potential is neglected.
 Third, it is observed that the medium modification of kaon masses has obvious effects on kaon production in HICs.
-For example, the kaon net number is obviously smaller in the reaction with the medium effects than that without the medium effects.
-To confirm this observation, we further show the rapidity distributions of final state kaons produced in the reaction with and without the medium effects, and also compare them with the corresponding HADES data as shown in Fig.~\ref{kaony}.
-Indeed, compared to the case without the medium effects, the kaon rapidity distributions are suppressed significantly by the medium modification of kaon masses, and also in reasonable agreement with the HADES data regardless of which scenario is used.
-Interestingly, it seems that there is no essential difference between the two scenarios on the kaon rapidity distributions.
-Moreover, it is not limited to the kaon rapidity distributions, the kaon transverse mass spectra are also approximately identical in the two scenarios as shown in Fig.~\ref{kaonspr}.
-Similarly, the kaon transverse mass spectra are also found to be suppressed significantly by the medium modification of kaon masses, and again in reasonable agreement with the HADES data regardless of which scenario is used.
-Actually, this could be understandable.
-On the one hand, we note kaons are produced approximately starting at 5~fm/c and saturating at 15~fm/c, a typical compress stage from 2 to 2.5 times saturation density, in which the generation environments of kaons, e.g., compression densities, are approximately complete identical as shown in Fig.~\ref{den}.
-On the other hand, it should be mentioned that the kaon potential affects the kaon by changing its momentum, and thus its elastic or inelastic collisions with other particles.
-However, since the kaon annihilation probability is relatively small as shown in Fig.~\ref{num}, and thus not sufficient to cause essential change in the kaon rapidity distributions.
-Certainly, as shown in Fig.~\ref{kaony}, we still can find a very slight difference in the kaon rapidity distributions between the two scenarios due to the kaon potentials in two scenarios indeed cause a very slight difference in the kaon annihilation as well as its elastic collisions with baryons and pions as shown in Fig.~\ref{num}.
-Anyway, we can conclude from these observations that medium modification of kaon masses plays a vital role in kaon production in HICs and also is unavoidable for the successful interpretation of the HADES kaon data, and thus should be carefully considered in HICs.
+For example, the kaon net number is obviously smaller in the reaction with the consideration of medium modification of kaon masses than that without the consideration of medium modification of kaon masses.
+To confirm this observation, we further examine the rapidity and tranverse mass distributions of the kaons produced at the final states in the following.